slowernews/wisdom-tldr/README.md

 ===
 ###On family and friends

+You will waste your life trying to make those around into who you want them to be.
+Instead change/filter who you are around.<br>
+You are the average of the people you surround yourself.

 > *'Cleave from your family but then come back.
 You need to be independent and loyal at the same time.'*

 > *'Your friends are the ones that go to your funeral AND in a day of rain.'*

-===
-###On peers

-You will waste your life trying to make those around into who you want them to be.
-Instead change/filter who you are around.<br>
-You are the average of the people you surround yourself.

 > *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*